Lauren Olson, June 16, 2017

 If your conversion rate is low, consider your call-to-action, and how well you’ve designed a high intent area of your page.
 Can people find the information they need?

 If you’re in a high-margin, low-volume type of business, you can record this manually.
 If you’d prefer to automate this, you can set up Analytics to track conversion rate.
-You could also use Bitly to track clickthroughs to certain parts of your site.
+You could also use Bitly or Rebrandly to track clickthroughs to certain parts of your site.

 If you plan on using social media as a way to grow your business, you’ll want to track how your efforts are paying off.
 That means keeping your finger on: